cmcghan/vagrant-rss/README.md

 For a ROS jade Vagrantbox:
 --------------------------

+The virtual machine created by the jade Vagrantfile requires:
+* 4 CPUs, 4GB RAM, 40GB space (dynamic)

+So if you want to use this Vagrantfile, you will need:
+* a virtual 8-core CPU or higher, >8GB RAM, >30GB of space free

 Note that the default vagrantfile Vagrantfile is a copy of Vagrantfile.indigo, thus you must copy the jade Vagrantfile over first before the `vagrant up` command here.